damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

       - Sequence of process
     - The set of steps necessary to properly assemble the parts
        - Description of the assembly at each step
-       - Identifyin the joining technology at each step
+       - Identifying the joining technology at each step
           - Screwing
           - Bolting
           - Soldering
           - Etc.

-How to visualize of the assembly or disasembly process?
+HoHow to visualize the assembly or disassembly process?
  1. Images
  2. Videos
 ```